-While many people might think of Kyoto when it comes to fall, Tokyo does not fall behind in the least when it comes to fall leaf sightseeing!
+While many people might think of visiting Kyoto for fall colors, Tokyo does not fall behind in the least!
 Tour the metropolis with us and come experience Japan’s unique beauty and spectacular sceneries!

 1. Rikugien (Komagome, Tokyo)

-Rikugien might be Tokyo’s most prominent lit-up fall leaves spot.
+Rikugien might be the best place for autumn leaves at night in Tokyo.
 It’s also designated as one of the two great Edo gardens, built on the spacious grounds of a samurai lord as his private garden.
 From the first step inside, the atmosphere of Old Edo engulfs you.

 ・When to visit: mid-November to early December